-4 Ways to Grow Your Online Brand by Combining Content & Commerce
+4 Ways to Grow Your Online Brand by Using Content & Commerce

 For years, one of the most significant challenges to scaling a WordPress site was due to the clunky ecommerce options.